cheoljun95/sdhubert/README.md

 outputs = mincut(**segmenter(wav_file))
 ```

-The output should look like
+The output has following format.
 ```
 {'segments': array of boundaries,
  'features': original feature of frames,